-A.1: % of waiver, waiver amendment and waiver renewal requests submitted to CMS for which approval was obtained from Single State Medicaid Agency.
-N = The number of waiver, waiver amendment and waiver renewal requests submitted to CMS for which approval was obtained from Single State Medicaid Agency.
-D = The total number of waiver, waiver amendment and waiver renewal requests submitted to CMS.
+A.1: Number & percent of waiver, waiver amendment & waiver renewal requests submitted to CMS for which approval was obtained from Single State Medicaid Agency.
+N = # of wvr, wvr amdmt and wvr renewal requests submitted to CMS for which approval was obtained from SSMA.
+D = Total # of wvr, wvr amdmt & wvr renewal requests submitted to CMS.